mknapik/guard-spring/README.md

                                        # 'bin/spring' if it exists, or 'spring'.
     bundler: false                     # If true, use 'bundle exec' to run Spring
                                        # (cmd option overrides this).
+    environments: %w(test development) # Which environments to start when Guard starts.

 ## Contributing